synopsis-archive/plugin-template/README.md

 git submodule update --init --recursive
 ```

+## Pre-commit hooks

+This repository uses [pre-commit](https://pre-commit.com/) to run a set of checks before committing changes.

+> For further information on how to run pre-commit and the checks performed refer to the the [core readme](https://github.com/htl-grieskirchen-core/core#pre-commit-hooks).

 ## Development

 Develop your plugin in the `CorePlugin.Plugin` project.
 You can then start the `CorePlugin.BackendDevServer` to run your